 A shell script may be made executable by using the chmod command to turn on the execute bit.
 When Bash finds such a file while searching the \$PATH for a command, it spawns a subshell to execute it.
 In other words, executing filename arguments is equivalent to executing bash filename arguments if filename is an executable shell script.
-This subshell reinitializes itself, so that the effect is as if a new shell had been invoked to interpret the script, with the exception that the locations of commands remembered by the parent (see the description of hash in Section 4.1 [Bourne Shell Builtins], page 43) are retained by the child.
+This subshell reinitializes itself, so that the effect is as if a new shell had been invoked to interpret the script, with the exception that the locations of commands remembered by the parent (see the description of hash in Section 4.1 [Bourne Shell Builtins], page 44) are retained by the child.

 Most versions of Unix make this a part of the operating system's command execution mechanism.
-If the first line of a script begins with the two characters '#!', the remainder of the line specifies an interpreter for the program.
+If the first line of a script begins with the two characters '#!', the remainder of the line specifies an interpreter for the program and, depending on the operating system, one or more optional arguments for that interpreter.
 Thus, you can specify Bash, awk, Perl, or some other interpreter and write the rest of the script file in that language.

-The arguments to the interpreter consist of a single optional argument following the interpreter name on the first line of the script file, followed by the name of the script file, followed by the rest of the arguments.
+The arguments to the interpreter consist of one or more optional arguments following the interpreter name on the first line of the script file, followed by the name of the script file, followed by the rest of the arguments supplied to the script.
+The details of how the interpreter line is split into an interpreter name and a set of arguments vary across systems.
 Bash will perform this action on operating systems that do not handle it themselves.
-Note that some older versions of Unix limit the interpreter name and argument to a maximum of 32 characters.
+Note that some older versions of Unix limit the interpreter name and a single argument to a maximum of 32 characters, so it's not portable to assume that using more than one argument will work.

 Bash scripts often begin with #! /bin/bash (assuming that Bash has been installed in /bin), since this ensures that Bash will be used to interpret the script, even if it is executed under another shell.
+It's a common idiom to use env to find bash even if it's been installed in another directory: #!/usr/bin/env bash will find the first occurrence of bash in \$PATH.